Does Your Foundation Separate? Here’s What’s Causing ItDecember 07, 2020

 According to Rosario, foundations separate because they are emulsions.
 “In an emulsion, two liquids, let’s say water and oil, are dispersed together and stabilized by an ingredient that’s compatible with both,” she says.
-This stabilization will slow down the separation of the liquids, but sometimes, if they are exposed to conditions that accelerate separation, it’ll still happen.
-“For example, high temperature can cause separation to happen faster,” says Rosario.
-“When you can see a layer of ingredients at the top or bottom of the product, it means that the separation process is at an advanced stage.”
+This stabilization will slow down the separation of the liquids, but certain conditions can accelerate separation.
+“For example, high temperature can cause separation to happen faster.”

-Typically, foundations last one to one and a half years after opening them, and you can keep track of this time and the PAO (period-after-opening) symbol on the product label to determine whether to keep it.
-“If the foundation is separated and cannot be mixed back together after you’ve tried, then you should dispose of it,” Rosario notes.
-And with that, we’ll be checking all of our foundation bottles ASAP.
+As a general rule, we suggest tossing foundations you’ve had for over a year.
+You can keep track of this time and the PAO (period-after-opening) symbol on the product label.
+“If the foundation is separated and cannot be mixed back together after you’ve tried, then you should dispose of it,” says Rosario.

 How to Keep Foundation From Separating

 To keep new foundations from separating at an expedited rate, it’s important to store your foundation in a cool, dry location and out of direct sunlight.
 It’s also a good idea to shake your foundation bottle before every use.
 Not only will this ensure that the pigments and oils are evenly distributed in the bottle, but it will also help prevent separation on the skin post-application.
 To help with the latter, we also recommend using a primer, like the Giorgio Armani Luminous Silk Hydrating Primer, before applying foundation as well as a setting powder, like the Maybelline New York Lasting Fix Banana Powder, after applying foundation.